Commission Internationale de Karting: Licences

+Lowest grade required to compete in class.

 International Karting Ranking

 The International Karting Ranking (IKR) is a points system operated by the CIK-FIA that ranks all kart racers registered to national governing bodies recognised by the FIA.
 Established in 2023, the IKR assigns points to drivers based on their eight best results in national and international competition, weighted by class, age group, level of competition, and homologation.
 The year-end overall points leader is formally named the IKR Driver of the Year at the FIA Prize Giving Ceremony.